-Restructuring.
 In January 2023, the Company initiated a reduction in the Company's workforce to reduce operating costs and improve operating efficiency.
-The workforce reduction affected nearly 100 employees and was substantially completed as during the first quarter of March 31, 2023.
-The Company recognized \$3.1 million in one-time employee termination benefits during the three months ended March 31, 2023 first quarter of 2023 in connection with the reduction in workforce, comprising separation pay and healthcare benefits payable in cash.
-Approximately \$0.8 million cash, all of such expenses which were unpaid as of March 31, 2023 and are expected to be paid during the second quarter of 2023.
-The Company does not expect to incur any material additional costs in connection with the reduction in workforce.
-June 30, 2023.
+The workforce reduction affected nearly 100 employees and was substantially completed during the first quarter of 2023.
+The Company recognized \$3.1 million in one-time employee termination benefits during the first quarter of 2023 in connection with the reduction in workforce, comprising separation pay and healthcare benefits payable in cash, all of which were paid by the end of the second quarter of 2023.

+Closure of China Operations

-Closure of China Operations.
-In February 2023, the Company resolved to terminate operations, carry out liquidation work, and dissolve the Company's Personalis (Shanghai) Ltd entity in China with the objective of streamlining international operations and reducing operating costs.
+During the first half of 2023, the Company terminated its operations in China with the objective of streamlining international operations and reducing operating costs.
+The Company's management is in the process of carrying out liquidation work and dissolving the Personalis (Shanghai) Ltd entity in China.
 The Company anticipates completing the dissolution of the entity by the end of 2023.
 The disposal does not qualify for reporting as a discontinued operation because it does not represent a strategic shift that has or will have a major effect on our operations and financial results.

-During the ~~first~~ three and six months ended ~~March 31, 2023~~June 30, 2023, expenses of ~~\$0.8~~0.1 million and \$0.9 million were recognized, respectively, in connection with closure activities. \$0.3 million of such expenses related to one-time employee termination benefits for the Company's 12 employees located in China and were payable in cash.
-Substantially all of the terminations ~~have been~~were completed ~~as~~ during the first quarter of ~~March 31, 2023~~2023, along with the related cash outlays.
-The Company does not expect to incur any material additional costs in connection with the employee terminations.
-The remaining ~~\$0.5~~0.6 million in expenses were comprised primarily of non-cash charges, ~~primarily~~ including losses on disposal of fixed assets and impairments of other assets.
+Expenses of \$0.9 million were recognized during the first half of 2023 in connection with closure activities. \$0.3 million of such expenses related to one-time employee termination benefits for the Company's 12 employees located in China and were payable in cash.

+Substantially all of the terminations were completed during the first quarter of 2023, along with the related cash outlays.
+The remaining \$0.6 million in expenses were comprised primarily of noncash charges, including losses on disposal of fixed assets and impairments of other assets.
 The Company may incur additional costs as closure activities continue throughout 2023, however, such future costs are not expected to be significant.